Mostafa-HEH/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 - Task 3: Write a function that adds a new node at the end of a listint_t list.
 - Task 4: frees a listint_t list
 - Task 5: Write a function that frees a listint_t list.
+- Task 6: Write a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).